-The Consumer Protection Act passed by the Indian government in 1986 to provide "simple, speedy and inexpensive" justice to the aggrieved consumer.
-It is one of t benevolent pieces of legislation intended to protect the consumers at large from exploitation and malpractices.
-It is basically a social welfare legislation which was enacted as a result widespread consumer protection movement.
-The new legislation in the form of Consumer Protection Act has been enacted to provide for the better protection of the interest consumers.
+The Consumer Protection Act was passed by the Indian government in 1986 to provide "simple, speedy and inexpensive" justice to the aggrieved consumer.
+It is one of the benevolent pieces of legislation intended to protect consumers at large from exploitation and malpractices.
+It is basically a social welfare legislation which was enacted as a result of the widespread consumer protection movement.
+The new legislation, in the form of the Consumer Protection Act, has been passed to provide better protection for consumers' interests.
 The provisions of this Act cover 'goods' as well as 'services'.
 The goods are those which are manufactured or produced and sold to consumers through wholesalers and retailers.
-The services are in the nature of transport, telephone, electricity, housing, banking, insurance, medical treatment, etc.
+The services include transportation, telephone, electricity, housing, banking, insurance, medical treatment, and others.